PBW Publication Plan Consultation

 - Write to us at: Planning Policy and Regeneration, Borough Council of Wellingborough, Swanspool House, Doddington Road, Wellingborough, NN8 1BP.

-If you email or write to us your comments must be made on the Representation Form, this ensures that we have all the information needed to address your comments.
+If responding by email or in writing then comments must be made on the Representation Form, this ensures that we collated all the information needed to address comments.

-There are several documents that will help you to make a Representation as well as providing further information:
+There are several documents helped respondents to make a Representation as well as providing further information: